 Understanding the Forces Shaping How and What We Create

-As Chief Disruptor at Autodesk—the Oscar-winning industry leader in 3D computer animation technology, and one of the world’s largest software companies—Wujec worked with a diverse range of clients, from the largest automotive and consumer product manufacturers to the visual effects and gaming companies.
-He’s celebrated for his talks on innovation: why it matters, why it is a vital engine of economic growth (especially today), and how to foster it within any organization—from plucky startups to billion-dollar legacy companies.
+With such a sterling track record, it’s no wonder that Wujec is widely celebrated for his talks on innovation: why it matters, why it is a vital engine of economic growth, and how to foster it within any organization—from plucky startups to billion-dollar legacy companies.
 Working closely with Fortune 100s, he’s counted on to create innovation practices at all stages, from strategic planning to design and implementation.
-Now—and with his latest book The Future of Making—he brings his vision of disruptive innovation to global audiences, demonstrating how the entire process of imagining, iterating, constructing, manufacturing, distributing, and selling products has changed—unprecendentedly.

 “I just wanted to thank you for your time and for your very inspiring talk you gave at the Rencontres de génie on April 6.
 I’ve never seen such a nice presentation in 5 years of conference planning.
 So thank you so much for your contribution to our event.
 I received very positive comments and feedback from the participants concerning your talk; they were very impressed by the quality of your content.”Réseau des ingénieurs du Québec